-Common to these events is the high degree of trust and reliance patients must place in the education, experience, skill, and judgment of such practitioners, which, in most cases, is completely justifiable.
-However, each year there are an unacceptable number of circumstances in which medical errors are in fact made, and devastating consequences follow.
-A Louisville medical malpractice lawyer can help you obtain compensation for these medical errors.
+However, each year there are an unacceptable number of circumstances in which medical errors are made, and devastating consequences follow.
+If you or a loved one suffered an injury at the hands of a negligent medical professional, one of our Louisville medical malpractice lawyers at McCoy & Hiestand PLC, can help you obtain compensation for these medical errors.

 With an ever-increasing number of medical specialties and practice areas coming into existence, it is not surprising that the contexts in which malpractice can occur are virtually limitless.
 That said, however, there do seem to be certain categories of claims which present themselves more often than others.

 Depending on the severity of healthcare professionals’ negligence, you can sustain a variety of injuries.
 Some of the most common injuries forming the basis of malpractice lawsuits include those resulting from:

 If you’ve suffered any of the medical mistakes above or one that is not on this list, you may qualify for financial compensation.
 One of our Louisville medical malpractice attorneys can tell you if you qualify for a case.